 “He was so concerned about the team’s psyche that he hired a therapist that specialized in narcissism to try and understand the team better.”Bill Simmons, The Book of Basketball Podcast

 Phil Jackson was never afraid to try new things that would help him coach better.
 Shaq shared that Phil would give them books to read, burn sage and make the team meditate.
-But when your coach needs an expert in narcissism to try and manage the team, things are probably not going to end well.
+But when your coach needs an expert in narcissism to manage the team, things will probably not end well.

 Payton never worked within the triangle.
-Malone managed to contribute, but the Shaq – Kobe relationship was gone, and no therapist was going to help there.
+Malone managed to contribute, but the Shaq – Kobe relationship was gone, and no therapist would help there.
 The Lakers lost to the Pistons in the Finals, and Shaq was traded to Miami.